ORNL/intersect-architecture/sos/logical/resilience/active_standby.rst

          \end{aligned}

 Examples
-   This pattern is typically used for critical hardware or software systems in :term:`high-performance computing (HPC)<HPC>` environments.
-For example, power supplies, voltage regulators, the parallel file system :term:`metadata service (MDS)<MDS>` in Lustre :cite:`yu06benefits` and the SLURM :cite:`yoo03slurm` job and resource manager are often implemented in an active/standby fashion.
+   The pattern is typically used for critical hardware or software systems in :term:`high-performance computing (HPC)<HPC>` environments.
+For example, power supplies, voltage regulators, the parallel file system :term:`metadata service (MDS)<MDS>` in Lustre :cite:`yu06benefits`, and the SLURM :cite:`yoo03slurm` job and resource manager are often implemented in an active/standby fashion.

 Rationale
-   This pattern enables a system to tolerate an error or failure through continuation of correct operation after impact.
+   The pattern enables a system to tolerate an error or failure through continuation of correct operation after impact.
 It relies on system state and on system resource redundancy in the form of functionally identical replicas.
 The pattern performs mostly proactive actions, such as maintaining